istio/istio.io/content/blog/2017/mixer-spof-myth/index.md

 We have opportunities ahead to continue improving the system in many ways.

-### Config canaries
+### Configuration canaries

 Mixer is highly scaled so it is generally resistant to individual instance failures.
-However, Mixer is still susceptible to cascading failures in the case when a poison configuration is deployed which causes all Mixer instances to crash basically at the same time (yeah, that would be a bad day).
-To prevent this from happening, config changes can be canaried to a small set of Mixer instances, and then more broadly rolled out.
+However, Mixer is still susceptible to cascading failures in the case when a poison configuration is deployed which causes all Mixer instances to crash basically at the same time
+(yeah, that would be a bad day).
+To prevent this from happening, configuration changes can be canaried to a small set of Mixer instances, and then more broadly rolled out.

-Mixer doesn’t yet do canarying of config changes, but we expect this to come online as part of Istio’s ongoing work on reliable config distribution.
+Mixer doesn’t yet do canarying of configuration changes, but we expect this to come online as part of Istio’s ongoing work on reliable configuration distribution.

 ### Cache tuning